Twin Ridge Capital Acquisition Corp. (NYSE:TRCA) Short Interest Down 84.1% in November

 Twin Ridge Capital Acquisition Corp.
-(NYSE:TRCA – Get Rating) was the target of a significant drop in short interest in November.
+(NYSE:TRCA – Get Rating) was the target of a significant drop in short interest during the month of November.
 As of November 30th, there was short interest totalling 1,300 shares, a drop of 84.1% from the November 15th total of 8,200 shares.
-Approximately 0.0% of the company’s stock are sold short.
-Based on an average daily volume of 33,300 shares, the short-interest ratio is currently 0.0 days.
+Based on an average daily volume of 33,300 shares, the short-interest ratio is presently 0.0 days.
+Currently, 0.0% of the company’s stock are sold short.

 Hedge Funds Weigh In On Twin Ridge Capital Acquisition